electron/electron/docs/api/structures/browser-window-options.md

     receive focus, keyboard, or mouse events.
 You can still use globalShortcut to receive input sparingly.
   * The `dock` type creates a dock-like window behavior.
-  * The `Toolbar` type creates a window with a toolbar appearance.
+  * The `toolbar` type creates a window with a toolbar appearance.
   * The `splash` type behaves in a specific way.
 It is not draggable, even if the CSS styling of the window's body contains
     -webkit-app-region: drag.
 This type is commonly used for splash screens.